Heavenly Hiking with the Wolf Pack

 Twenty miles to our north the charming town of Erwin, Tennessee still snuggled in mountainous shadows.
 To our east, barns and silos of local farms dotted the valley area known as Bee Log and glistened in the bright morning sun.
 To our south, tin roofs, adorning the country club, villas and lodge units within Wolf Laurel, shimmered below us.
 Beyond that and to our west, long stretches of green fairways and ski runs traced slopes up and down the adjoining mountains.
 In the far distance, we could make out the silhouettes of Mt Pisgah to the south and Roan Mountain to the northeast.

-On this particular day, the sky was a deep Carolina blue and clouds were few.
+On this particular day, the sky was a deep Carolina blue, and clouds were few.
 However, weather on Big Bald could be fickle.
 If it was clear, within minutes the sky could turn sharply, enshrouding the mountain with thick clouds and cold, howling winds.
 Of course, the opposite was true as well.
 Those that lived around the mountain had a saying—if you don’t like the weather, wait a minute.

-As we descended the bald I wondered if we’d be able to see “Hog” Greer’s Cave, a 10-foot by 10-foot den marked by an outcropping of rock that had housed the notorious hermit.
-I knew it was close but its exact location was still a mystery, residing in the gray matter of only a handful of locals.
+As we descended the bald, I wondered if we’d be able to see “Hog” Greer’s Cave, a 10-foot by 10-foot den marked by an outcropping of rock that had housed the notorious hermit.
+I knew it was close, but its exact location was still a mystery, residing in the gray matter of only a handful of locals.

 In the early 1800’s a young German immigrant, David Greer, spurned by the daughter of a general, ascended Big Bald and made the cave his home.
 For 35 years he kept to himself, cultivated potatoes and raised hogs.
 Along with his nickname, local folk also referred to him as ‘King of the Bald.’
-When the local government tried to tax his land he showed up in court with a shotgun and threatened the judge.
+When the local government tried to tax his land, he showed up in court with a shotgun and threatened the judge.
 Later, he was killed by a blacksmith whose tools he had borrowed without permission.
 So much for the King.

 We hiked single file into the thick surrounding forest with me as lead and Nita as sweep (the last hiker).
 Lois Lynn, Alice and June filled the gap between us.
 I had been given the dubious position of lead because I was not afraid of snakes and it was the lead’s responsibility to make sure the slithering creatures were noted and, at times, even removed from the path so the others could safely pass.
-Of course as lead I also encountered all the spider webs that had been woven the night before—a much more distasteful task than removing snakes, in my opinion.
+Of course, as lead I also encountered all the spider webs that had been woven the night before—a much more distasteful task than removing snakes, in my opinion.
 Yet heaven was only a step away.

 With leaves yet to appear on the white oaks and red maples, the sun had clothed the forest floor in a vanilla robe of spring phacelia.
 Complimenting this backdrop, white, blushing pink and plumb-colored Trillium peered proudly from beneath fallen branches.
 May Apple and Yellow Adders Tongue, wrestled free from the noose of winter, displayed their white and golden faces with pride and muted orange shelf fungus clung horizontally to trees in large patches.